-- 1. A place to write weekly targets for numeracy and literacy when at home the children can provide evidence in their log to show what they have learnt or understand about the target, providing examples through written work, drawings and illustrations, charts, diagrams etc. These examples provide evidence as to how well they have achieved their targets.
+- 1. In year 1 the activities are related to ongoing topic work with relevant learning objectives.
+In year 2 activities are rotated around ongoing Maths, English or Topic work.
+When at home the children can provide evidence in their log to show what they have learnt or understand about the work, providing examples through written work, drawings and illustrations, charts, diagrams etc. These examples provide evidence as to how well they have achieved their targets.
 The children are then given opportunity to review their targets in class. - 2.
 A double page spread can be used for children to develop their thoughts and ideas linked to the current class topic/theme. - Children take the lead role in sharing and developing their knowledge in these books and may display this in a range of styles to suite their own personalities.
-They may want to cut and paste pictures or articles which link to their topic, add illustrations, write information or add photographs - being as creative as they like!